Psychology of dance: Ballet and Indian dance

-Bharatanatyam is a form of dance that expresses emotions known as "rasa," which can be conveyed through various hand gestures.
-This unique dance style is designed to help individuals connect with themselves before forming connections with others.
-Bharatanatyam tells stories through poetry, rhythm, and language, allowing people to create their artistic expressions.
-In addition to hand movements, eye movements play a crucial role in conveying stories through dance.
-Studies have shown that practicing Bharatanatyam can enhance feelings of happiness and renewal.

 Position sense

 Dancers have more accurate position sense than non-dancers allowing them to rely more on position sense than vision.
 Experts, amateurs and novices differ in their mental representations based on spatial parameters.
 Subjects in each group viewed clips of basic classical ballet steps and noted the spatial parameters of basic action concepts (BACs), which are mental representations of each part of a movement.
 For the pas assemblé, amateurs and experts clustered the movement into functional phases, but for the pirouette, only experts had adequate spatial parameters.
 This suggests that experts retain spatial parameters in their long-term memory and that dancers use mental imagery to memorize long complex phrases.

 Participating in dance

 Dancers think in different modes, remember complex movement and respond to the other dancers.
 Communication between dancers occurs through direct perception of motion, recognition of structure and neural mirroring.
 Dancers' memory includes procedural knowledge of how to move their bodies and declarative knowledge of specific combinations.
 Thus, dance is similar to language, where grammar depends on procedural memory and memory of words depends on declarative memory.
 Dance also involves feelings and personal experience.

 Each contemporary dancer has a moving identity as a result of a collection of choreographic and training influences that reveals a personal narrative.

 One Duke University study found that dancers learn routines in different ways, whether by dancing at half speed or in their minds.

 A study has found that participating in synchronised dancing facilitates group bonding and higher pain thresholds more so than participating in unsynchronised dancing together.